ckormanyos/real-time-cpp/readme.md

 The first ARM(R) Cortex(TM)-M7 configuration (called `target stm32h7a3`) runs on the STM32H7A3 Nucleo-144 board commercially available from ST Microelectronics(R).
 The program toggles the green LED on `portb.0`.
-At the moment, the target implementation (temporarily) uses small portions of third party code which is licensed separately.

 The ARM(R) A8 configuration (called `target am335x`) runs on the BeagleBone board (black edition).
 For the white edition, the CPU clock needs to be reduced